 There goes Cubert again, promising some snake oil to his merry band of readers.
 Well… we’ll see if that’s the case after a couple of weeks or so.
-Why You Should Get up at 5 AM?
+Why should you wake up early every day?
 Let’s dive into that topic, but be sure to grab a cup of coffee first!

 I’m in the middle of a little productivity-boost experiment that started just this past Wednesday.
 Since this blog had recently turned into “Abandoned Blog-icle” with no new posts or content since March, I figured I had to do something to get back into the groove.